 - Subarachnoid hemorrhage

 - Status epilepticus

-Intense critical care training on management of individual and multi-organ failure, sepsis and general management of critically ill patients.
+- Intense critical care training on the management of individual and multi-organ failure, sepsis and general management of critically ill patients

 Extensive use of: